etorresram/LPI-Prediction-UNCTAD/README.md

-# Predicting the LPI with UNCTAD Data and ML Methods
+# Predicting the Logistics Performance Index (LPI) with Tree-Based Machine Learning Methods
 #### Author: Eric Torres

-This repository presents a machine learning-based framework to approximate the **Logistics Performance Index (LPI)** published by the World Bank.
+This repository presents a machine learning-based framework to predict the **Logistics Performance Index (LPI)** published by the World Bank.
 The official 2023 LPI relies on Big Data, such as postal and container-level event records from systems like TradeLens, UPU, and Cargo iQ.
 As most of these data are not publicly available, this project leverages **open-access macroeconomic and trade datasets**, particularly from **UNCTAD**, to estimate the LPI using statistical and machine learning methods.

 ---

 ## 🎯 Project Objectives

-1. Reproduce the World Bank’s LPI index using only open-access macro-level datasets.
+1. Predict the World Bank’s LPI index using only open-access macro-level datasets.
 2. Create a structured and interpretable ML pipeline for LPI approximation.
-3. Offer a transparent tool for researchers and policymakers without access to proprietary logistics datasets.
-4. Assess model performance and interpretability across countries and income groups.
+3. Assess model performance and interpretability across countries and income groups.
+4. Predict the scores for more countries

 ---

 ## 🧪 Main Notebook

-> **Notebook**: `lpi_lite.ipynb`
+> **Notebook**: `LPI_Prediction_MLModels.ipynb`

 This notebook implements the complete modeling pipeline:
 - Data ingestion and merging
 - Feature engineering and exploratory analysis
 - Model training and tuning
 - LPI prediction and error diagnostics
-- Exporting of country-level predicted scores
+- Feature importance
+- Predict the index for 13 new countries

 ---